XinYangMTSU/CSCI1102-Intro-to-Computing/Chapter2.md

   <img height="300" width="400" src="https://github.com/XinYangSAU/CSCI1101-Intro-to-Computing/blob/master/Images/binary.jpg" alt="Binary"/>
 </p>

 Inside a computer are electric wires and circuits and carry all the information in a computer.
-How do you store or represent information using electricity?
-Well, if you have a single wire with electricity flowing through it.
-The signal can either be on or off.
-That’s not a lot of choices. but it’s a really important start.
-With one wire, you can represent a ‘yes’ or a ‘no’. true or false, a one or a zero. or anything else with only two options.
-This on/off state of a single wire is called a bit. and it’s the smallest piece of information the computer can store.

 <p align="center">
    Figure 2: Wire & Circuits